Chris Twomey: Biography

 Twomey's family moved around the country frequently: Chicago, IL, Nyack, NJ, Teaneck, NJ, Greenville, SC, Hixon TN, Rochester NY, before settling in Wyckoff NJ.
-Twomey attended Reed College in Portland OR, and eventually graduated with honors from Ramapo College in NJ with a BA in sculpture in 1976.
+Twomey attended Reed College in Portland OR, and eventually graduated with honors from Ramapo College in NJ with a BA degree in sculpture in 1976.
 She attended Pratt Institute and obtained an MFA degree in 1979.

 In 1976, after receiving her bachelor's degree, Twomey originated an art performance group called “Performance People,” inspired by other multi-media, conceptual artists like Meredith Monk, Vito Acconci, and Laurie Anderson.
 Twomey used film-making techniques to document the performances, becoming a filmmaker in the process.
 Later, immersion in art films contributed to a sensibility where subject matter, sound, time-based mediums and montage-like visuals were consistently utilized.
 This resulted in the creation of many short super-8 films in which Twomey used herself, as well as singing and composing many of the soundtracks.
 In a review of Twomey's retrospective exhibition at the Ramapo College Art Galleries, Daniel Rothbart wrote:

 "Get Ahead, a film from this series, plays on themes of transformation, gender-bending identity, sexual aggression, patriotism and other themes.
 Twomey is the subject throughout, her head framed tightly by the camera, smiling, singing sweetly and combing her hair (while "Get Ahead" is chanted in a layered audio track composed and sung by Twomey)."

 Residencies at the Experimental TV Center and a grant from the Media Bureau at the Kitchen Center for Video and Film fueled Twomey's interest in filmmaking possibilities.